ZandercraftGames/ZandercraftGames/README.md

 - Python

 ### 📨 Contact Me
 Want to chill, play games and have fun?
-Join [my community Discord server](https://zandercraft.ca/discord)
+Join [my community Discord server](https://zandercraft.ca/discord).
-Looking for support or have questions about the Zandercraft Bot?
-Join it's [official Discord support server](https://zandercraft.ca/bot)
+Looking for support with the Zandercraft Bot?
+Join it's [official Discord support server](https://zandercraft.ca/bot).
-Looking for formal support with any of the services I provide?
-Send an email to [support@zandercraft.ca](mailto:support@zandercraft.ca)
+Looking for support with any of the services I provide?
+Send an email to [support@zandercraft.ca](mailto:support@zandercraft.ca).